mikolalysenko/voxel-raycast/README.md

 * `max_d` is a limit on the distance the ray can travel
 * `hit_position` is the point of impact of the ray and the voxel world
 * `hit_normal` is the normal of the ray impact
+* `EPSILON` is an optional floating point number giving the relative accuracy of the ray distance (default 1e-8)

 Returns the block type of the voxel that the ray cast hit, or if no voxel was encountered returns 0 and hit_position is set to origin + direction * max_d.
+To get the voxel coordinate, round the hit position down using Math.floor

 If the the ray starts in a block or does not hit a voxel, the returned hit normal is [0,0,0]